ArturBa/distributed_file_processing/README.md

 # Distributed Video Conversion
 This is a project for distributed systems.
-This aplication focuses on processing big video files using distributed systems.
+This application focuses on processing big video files using distributed systems.

-## Tollchain:
+## Toolchains:
 - Python